totten/pathload-poc/README.md

 A single source may be sufficient for a small library.
 As you get larger content or more classes, it becomes advantageous to use a
 PHAR or directory.
 These should be organized per PSR-0 or PSR-4.
 To describe the structure more precisely, include the file `pathload.main.php` or `pathload.json`.
-These are examples are equivalent:
+These examples are equivalent:

 ```php
 // pathload.main.php